a2n-off/archupdate/README.md

 The program launch the update command with `konsole -e`.
 So you can test your command or script with `konsole -e "my_command"`.

 For the update the default command is: `konsole -e (--noclose) 'yay'` where `noclose` is optional.

+## FAQ

+### Why `yay` and `pacman-contrib`

+`pacman-contrib` provide `checkupdates` for counting the update for the `core` and `extra` repository AND it sync all the db automatically without the need of sudo.

+I'have setup `yay` because I use EOS, but, you can use `paru` in the exact same way, you just have to update the command in the settings window.

+### Why not just `yay -Qu` (or `paru -Qu`)

+Because this command dosen't sync the DB at the same time so the result is wrong.

+For that we need to do something like the `-S` flag before and I prefer to use `checkupdates` for that (it's made for it so...).

+### Why the update is made with yay and not pacman

+Because `yay` cover all the db (core, extra, aur, ...) and `pacman` handle only core and extra.

 ## Code of conduct, license, authors, changelog, contributing